peap/git-global/README.md

 * `git global unstaged`: show status of the working directory for repos with such changes

+## Command-line flags

+In addition to config-file-based options, there are a set of global command-line flags that take precedence:

+* `--json`: Print subcommand results in a JSON format.
+* `--untracked`: Show untracked files in subcommand results, e.g., for the `status`, `staged`, and `unstaged` subcommands.
+* `--nountracked`: Don't show untracked files in subcommand results, e.g., for the `status`, `staged`, and `unstaged` subcommands.

 ## Configuration

-To change the behavior of `git-global`, you can do so with --- wait for it
---- [git's global
+To change the default behavior of `git-global`, you can do so with --- wait for it --- [git's global configuration](https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration)!
-configuration](https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration)!

 To set the root directory for repo discovery to something other than your home